-The increasing usage of cloud services and collaboration between companies to monetize data is raising concerns over data privacy.
-Regulations such as the General Data Protection Regulations (GDPR) aim to protect the privacy of consumers, and businesses pay serious fines in case of non-compliance.
+The increasing usage of cloud services and collaboration between companies to monetize data raises concerns over data privacy.
+Regulations such as the General Data Protection Regulations (GDPR) aim to protect consumers’ privacy, and businesses pay serious fines in case of non-compliance.
 This creates a tradeoff between data privacy and utility for companies.

 Homomorphic encryption is an emerging technology that can help businesses to ensure the privacy of their customers without undermining their ability to gain insights from their data.